ndrean/bau-react-css/Readme.md

 <Btn danger="true" onClick={()=> alert('danger')}>Danger button</Btn>
 ```

-To make life easier, the primitive `styled` can read the props and sets the class.
+To make life easier, the primitive `styled` can read the props and sets the class when you use the styles object above:

 ```jsx
 const Button = (props) => styled("button", props)`